Risk factors of Glaucoma

 Black-skinned person

-Skin type.
-Patients of African or Afro-Caribbean descent have a 6 times greater risk of suffering glaucoma.
+Ethnicity.
+Individuals of African or Afro-Caribbean descent have up to six times higher risk of developing glaucoma.

 Alteration of the circulation of the eye

-Circulation changes.
-Some vascular factors such as low blood pressure, uncontrolled high blood pressure, migraines or sleep apnoea are associated with certain types of glaucoma.
+Circulatory alterations.
+Certain vascular factors, such as low blood pressure, uncontrolled hypertension, migraines, or sleep apnea, are associated with some types of glaucoma.

 Causes of glaucoma

-Approximately 70% of cases of glaucoma are diagnosed with intraocular pressures above normal levels (greater than 21 mmHg).
-Contrastingly, the pressure is not elevated in 30% of cases at the time of diagnosis.
+Approximately 70% of glaucoma cases occur with intraocular pressure levels above normal (greater than 21 mmHg).
+However, in about 30% of cases, intraocular pressure is not elevated at the time of diagnosis.

 Substantiated information by: